 UNAMA notes next that the Tawhid Centre in the Office of the National Security Council has created a database for tracking conflict-related civilian casualties.
-Additionally, NATO Resolute Support has reported that it has undertaken training sessions for senior Afghan national security forces in the area of civilian casualty tracking and mitigation, training more than 400 officers during 'training of trainers' sessions in 2017, with training planned for expansion throughout the Afghan national security forces led by those trainers.
+Additionally, NATO Resolute Support has reported that it has undertaken training sessions for senior Afghan National Defence and Security Forces in the area of civilian casualty tracking and mitigation, training more than 400 officers during 'training of trainers' sessions in 2017, with training planned for expansion throughout the ANSF led by those trainers.
 UNAMA welcomes this training, and encourages the Government to ensure that civilian casualty tracking includes close scrutiny of the numbers of civilians killed and injured, locations of these casualties, and the reasons, in order for lessons learned from the tracking to be applied to improve protection of civilians.